-Pierre Oriola (Tarrega, 26 years, 2.06) is an athlete who had to go through many adversities before leaving behind the anonymity of the LEB, where he played with Manresa, Forca Lleida and Penas Huesca.
+Pierre Oriola (Tarrega, 26 years, 2.06) is an athlete who had to go through many adversities before leaving behind the anonymity of the LEB (Spanish 2nd division), where he played with Manresa, Forca Lleida and Penas Huesca.

 However, in these last four years, his career has gained momentum.
-It was the Sevilla team of Porzingis and Willy Hernangomez that opened the door for the ACB in 2014.
-With Pedro Martinez’s Valencia, he conquered the ACB League and got an invitation to the Spanish NT.
-When FC Barcelona came with a contract of four seasons and his clause of a million euros already paid, Oriola had to prove that he could become a key piece in Alonso’s and Pesic’s picture.
+It was the Sevilla team of Porzingis and Willy Hernangomez that opened for him the door to the ACB in 2014.
+With Pedro Martinez’s Valencia, he conquered the Spanish League and got an invitation to the country’s NT.
+When FC Barcelona came in with a four-year contract and the one-million-euro clause already paid for, Oriola had to prove that he could become a key piece in coaches Sito Alonso’s and Svetislav Pesic’s picture.

 Tip: Don’t miss the second part of the interview with Pierre Oriola, where he talks about his other “love”, apart from Barca.